-Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Spreadsheet Report.
+Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics by City Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Long Creek and the rest of Oregon.

 We know Long Creek Demographics, just keep scrolling...

-With 189 people, Long Creek is the 312th most populated city in the state of Oregon out of 375 cities.
-But watch out, Long Creek, because Cascadia with 183 people and Helix with 184 people are right behind you.
+With 173 people, Long Creek is the 319th most populated city in the state of Oregon out of 378 cities.
+But watch out, Long Creek, because Alpine with 164 people, Alsea with 165 people, Richland with 165 people, and Seneca with 165 people are right behind you.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group